 The right cleanser is key

-Always go for the mildest cleanser possible for your skin type when choosing a facial cleanser or and makeup remover.
-If the cleanser is too harsh or too strong, it will dry out your skin and make your skin’s oil production go into overdrive which is likely to lead to a break out – oo-oh!
+Always go for the mildest cleanser possible for your skin type when choosing a facial cleanser and/or makeup remover.
+If the cleanser is too harsh or too strong, it will dry out your skin and make your skin’s oil production go into overdrive which is likely to lead to a break out – uh-oh!
 Apply the cleanser in circular motions, gently removing your makeup as you go.
 Most of your makeup should come off during this stage, especially if you’ve already removed your lip and eye makeup.

 Kiss goodbye to the final traces of makeup